ctb/blastkit/README.txt

 these are many changes that I decide I like and will force on Qingpeng

+this is yet another change but I don't want to force them on qingpeng

 Requirements:

  - Python 2.x, x >= 5.